 Some of the stages of letting go happen in the language.
 I find myself struggling around when to use “him” and when to use “his body” as I write this.
 Did we load him into the crematorium?
 Or was it his body?
 Those two things used to be the same, but as we move through this process, they are becoming different.
 It’s confusing now, because we’re still in the coming apart stage, but it’s just another step in the process.
 By tomorrow, that distinction will be clear, and then we’ll move onto the next step.

 Thanks to all of you for “listening” as I share these stories and reflections.
-I tend to write them in the wee hours after a busy day, and it’s been an important way for me to integrate what’s been happening.
+I tend to write them in the wee hours after a busy day, and it’s been a great way to integrate what’s been happening.
 I’ve heard from so many people that they appreciate the sharing, but it goes both ways, I appreciate having a community to witness the process.

 April 16th, 4:47 pm

-This post was added later, because we were lucky enough to have Fred Rosenberg, a talented local photographer and volunteer from Nelson & District Hospice Society join us and take photos of some of the ceremonies we did with Bill after he died.
+This post has been added later, because we were lucky enough to have Fred Rosenberg, a talented local photographer and volunteer from Nelson & District Hospice Society join us and take photos of some of the ceremonies we did with Bill.

 Fred works with film, and so the images took a few days to be finished.
 We’re thrilled with how he captured our experiences, and are happy to share them here.

 It’s been an honour to have so many people following along with my family through my Dad’s death, and I wanted to share something here to give you a sense of who he was.
 This 11-minute audio piece, called Getting Unstuck, was made by our dear friend Judy Aldous and aired on CBC Radio’s Tapestry in the spring of 2010.